pantheon-systems/documentation/source/content/terminus/install.md

 searchboost: 100
 ---

-Terminus is available for Mac OS X and Linux.
+Terminus is available for macOS and Linux.

 Windows 10 users can install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), then install Terminus in the Linux shell.

-Because some Terminus commands use SSH authentication, consider [generating and adding SSH keys](/ssh-keys) to your account before you continue.
+Because some Terminus commands use SSH authentication, consider [generating and adding SSH keys](/ssh-keys/) to your account before you continue.

 ## Requirements